jundalisay/superb/content/en/research/mohammad/quran/sura-060.md

 righteous, accept their allegiance and ask Allah’s forgiveness for them.
 Allah is Forgiving and Merciful.

-13. O you who believe!
-Do not befriend people with whom Allah has become angry, and have despaired of the Hereafter, as the faithless have despaired of the occupants of the graves.
+13. Muslims,  Do not befriend people with whom Allah has become angry, and have despaired of the Hereafter, as the faithless have despaired of the occupants of the graves.